cdapio/cdap-integration-tests/README.rst

 Chaos Monkey in ITN
 ------------------
 Tests that extend DisruptionTestBase can use getClusterDisruptor() to get an instance of ChaosMonkeyService.
-This instance of chaos monkey can be configured by including a chaos-monkey-site.xml.
 ContinuousCounterTest can be used as a reference for testing with chaos monkey.

 To locally run tests with DisruptionTestBase::